 The Cisco licenses play an important role in Cisco hardware upgrading, the HSEC-K9 license and the SEC-K9 license, the two Cisco license are designed for Cisco ISR G2 routers.
 Both are for Cisco ISR G2.
-May be you wanna know that the main difference between SEC-K9 license and HSEC-k9 license?
+May be you wanna know that the difference between SEC-K9 license and HSEC-k9 license?

 The HSEC-K9 license removes the curtailment enforced by the U.S. government export restrictions on the encrypted tunnel count and encrypted throughput.
 HSEC-K9 is available only on the Cisco 2921, Cisco 2951, Cisco 3925, Cisco 3945, Cisco 3925E, and Cisco 3945E.
 With the HSEC-K9 license, the ISRG2 router can go over the curtailment limit of 225 tunnels maximum for IP Security (IPsec) and encrypted throughput of 85-Mbps unidirectional traffic in or out of the ISR G2 router, with a bidirectional total of 170 Mbps.
-The Cisco 1941, 2901, and 2911 already have maximum encryption capacities within export limits.
+The Cisco 1941, Cisco 2901, and Cisco 2911 already have maximum encryption capacities within export limits.

 The HSEC license and curtailment was introduced in the Cisco IOS Software Release 15.0(1)M1 and will be enforced on all images following that release.